 Gathering Product Information:

 The product strategy analysis starts with the gathering of critical information in a checklist of questions that the DFX team must ask prior to starting the DFX.
 The product design team will have some of the answers, however much of the information will need to be gathered from various departments.
 These departments include marketing, raw material suppliers, quality logistics, and management groups responsible for the product.

 General Technical Product Strategy:

-Developing General Product Strategy is a key ingredient in the product strategy analysis.
-Questions regarding expected life of a product, upgrades, and variations supported, cost targets, and aesthetic requirements for packaging, and more, will need to be answered.
-Product specific information is just that, specific detail about the product.
+Product-specific information is specific details about the product.
 Is the product new or a subsequent revision of an existing product?
 Is it a component, subsystem or complex systems integration product?
 The answers to these and other product specific questions will lead you down the path of gathering critical pieces of information about the product being considered for DFX.

 Product Fulfillment Strategy: